 My wife also favors this type of concealment holster.
 Women are proportioned much differently than men, especially in the chest area, and the Trump Card works perfectly for them as well.

 As with any holster that you have to reach under the arm for, it can take a little more time to pull a pistol from the Trump Card.
-It will take some practice at the range to get used to.
+It will take some practice to get used to.

 Pistol Wear products are sewn in Taiwan, but final assembly and other components are made in the USA.
 I called Pistol Wear for some technical questions and, within 24 hours, a sales representative called me back with all my questions answered, so they do have quality sales support.